cran/RSurvey/README.md

 [tktable](http://tktable.sourceforge.net/ "tktable"),
 a spreadsheet-like [Tcl/Tk](http://www.tcl.tk/ "Tcl/Tk") widget
 (included with the Windows binary distribution of R).
-A call to `tclRequire` will indicate whether tktable is available for use:
+The following call will indicate whether tktable is available for use:

-    > tclRequire('Tktable')
+    > tcltk::tclRequire('Tktable', warn = TRUE)

 Run
 ---